gloliva/HyperLydian/README.md

 $ python3 game/main.py
 ```

+## How to Play
+Shoot everything you see.
+View the controls down below.

+You can view some basic stats (like number of enemies killed) in the terminal post-game; these will be added to a post-game menu eventually.

 ## Where things are at
 Screen size is 1440x900 (MacBook 13" default scaled resolution).
 Will maybe handle additional resolutions later; resize at your own risk.